Loading Geriatric Case Study

 Cranial Nerves: CN II through XII intact.

-Motor: Resting tremor left upper extremity noted, which resolves with holding pencil.
+Motor: Resting tremor left upper extremity noted, which resolves when holding pencil.
 Noted to have “pill rolling” in bilateral thumbs to index finger while ambulating.
-Gait is slightly uneven but coordinated and steady.
 Unable to walk on heels/toes without stabilizer (counter).
-Did not attempt squat and tandem walk due to OA of knee.
-Cerebellar: RAM intact; finger-to-nose smoothly intact but slow progression.

 Lab Values